Magical Matter Manipulation (colloquial: "modding") falls into three broadly defined classes, between which there can be significant overlap.

 The few remaining magical girls in the area rapidly converged on her position.
 She noted that most of them were also under emotional suppression.

 Ryouko issued mental orders, ordering all the infantry, both from her platoon and others, in her immediate proximity to converge.
-She would take as many as she could, then come back from the rest.
+She would take as many as she could, then come back for the rest.

 No, she was surprised to hear her warrant officer say.
 Belay that.
 The situation is too hot.
 We can't shorten our perimeter without presenting a target for bombardment.
 Hold your positions.
 Get out of here, sir.
 Respectfully.